apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/builtins/2_string_common.md

         length(string)

  * Returns the length of the string `string`.
+ Note that the length is in the unit of code point.
+ See the following examples for more details.
  * Arguments:
     * `string` : a `string` or `null` that represents the string to be checked.
  * Return Value: